micahnut/my-app/README.md

-This is a Simple React App
+This is a Simple React App with a menu and some pages.

 ![Screenshot](my-app.gif)